 - Back and trunk

 Yoga and pilates are excellent ways to stretch and cross training is also beneficial and easier on the body.
 Cycling and swimming are also alternatives if you must keep exercising although not after you have just finished your ultra.
 An hour on the bike will put far less strain on your tired and overused muscles than going for a run.
 Swimming is an excellent form of exercise but equally a brisk walk will get the blood flowing.
 Even walking the dog will help to keep the muscles moving.

 Foam Rolling and Massage

 You can also roll out any tight spots with a foam roller or invest in a massage gun.
 There are many different types of massage guns that all do a similar job.
 We tend to look at the Amazon reviews before buying anything like this.
-Something like this will do the job and has over 4,000 5 star reviews.
-Alternatively, you can pick up a foam roller for just over £10. it’s about finding what works for you.
+Alternatively, you can pick up a foam roller for approx. £10. it’s about finding what works for you.
 You can book a sports massage and have a thorough deep tissue massage.
 Some people have them regularly.
 Honesty, I have only ever had one but that’s because as a busy single mum I am always running around all over the place.